Bed Bath & Beyond warns about bankruptcy as sales slump | Times Leader

 By ANNE D’INNOCENZIO

-NEW YORK (AP) — Struggling Bed Bath & Beyond warned on Thursday that the home goods retailer may need to file for bankruptcy as sales continue to drop and it struggles to attract shoppers.
+NEW YORK (AP) — Beleaguered Bed Bath & Beyond warned on Thursday that it may need to file for bankruptcy protection as it struggles to attract shoppers.

 “There is substantial doubt about the company’s ability to continue as a going concern,” the retailer said in a statement.

-The company’s assessment came as its dismal performance continued through the holiday season.
+The company’s assessment came as its dismal performance extended through the holiday season.

-The company’s recently-appointed blamed the poor performance on inventory constraints and reduced credit limits that resulted in shortages of merchandise on the shelves.
+The company’s recently appointed blamed the poor performance on inventory constraints and reduced credit limits that resulted in shortages of merchandise on store shelves.

 Mired in a prolonged sales slump, the company also announced back in August that it would revert to its original strategy of focusing on national brands, instead of pushing its own store labels.